gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/README.md

     - **Sequential process**
         - At each time step, given the environment’s state, the agent selects an action to take.
 Then the environment is transitioned into a new state, and the agent is given a reward as a consequence of the previous action
     - **Goal**
-        - The goal of an agent in an MDP is to maximize its cumulative rewards
+        - The goal of an agent in an MDP is to maximize its cumulative rewards (i.e., expected *discounted* (i.e., care more about the immediate reward over future rewards, discount rate γ) return of rewards)
-- Policy and Value function
+- **Policy and Value function**
     - **Policy**
         - A function that maps a given state to probabilities of **selecting each possible action** from that state, let symbol **`π`** denotes the policy
     - **Value**